AnSavvides/nba.stats/README.md

 # NBA Stats

-Ever wondered what the most popular names of NBA players of all time are?
+Ever wondered what the most popular names of NBA players are?

 ## Name Stats
 ![Name Stats](name-stats.png)